Wildlife of the Cape and Kalahari

 This morning we will all once again go on the morning shark trip.
 Once we get back to Simonstown we will change and freshen up before travelling into the city of Cape Town, we will not go deep into the city centre but instead to the most iconic feature of South Africa’s most beautiful city, Table Mountain.
 We will drive half way up and then take a cable car to the summit.
 We will pray for good weather and a clear summit, however it is very common for the ‘table cloth’ to be on the mountain.
 This may sound quaint but it is a cloud, however even if the views from the top are not fantastic the landscape on the top is well worth going to see.
 The cable car will take us to the top and from here we will have an explore of the strange rock formations and also if the weather permits enjoy the great views out over the city and to the old penal colony of Robben Island.
 There is some wildlife here too, Cape grass birds, Cape Sugar birds, southern rock agamas, plated lizards and possibly klipspringers can all be seen on the top of the mountain.
 We will have lunch on the top and after exploring the summit go back down and back to Simonstown for our dinner.

 False Bay & Surrounds

-Today will see all of us go out on the shark boat in the morning and then just Derek and Martin in the afternoon, with Sally staying in Simonstown.
+Today will see all of us go out on the shark boat in the morning and afternoon.
 The shark boat trips in both the morning and afternoon are described on the previous days and today will be no different.